Massacre of Fort-Dauphin (Madagascar): Fort-Dauphin and the prelude to the massacre

 Between 1642 and 1674, approximately 4,000 French civilians and soldiers were sent to the fortified town of Fort-Dauphin.
 Although they had reserved area to be made into farmland, the colonists had little experience with cultivating crops in this kind of environment, and instead turned to trading for survival.
 However, not many ships would stop in Fort-Dauphin due to a lack of economic opportunities and from 1648 to 1654 not a single ship arrived in the colony.

 The fortress itself was made of hay and the houses were merely huts made of wood, reeds and vegetation, making the community very vulnerable to attack.
 After the chieftains of Anosy purchased firearms from the Europeans they became as powerful as their French neighbours, ruining any military advantages the town could provide.

 Throughout its existence the colony depended on the protection and assistance of the local Antanosy tribes, with whom they held good relations.
 The French allied with these tribes against their powerful enemy, the chieftain Dian Manangue, who resided to the west of the settlement, around the Mandrare River.
 The economy of the colony quickly turned from one based on commercial purposes to a system that depended solely on repeated raids against their opponents.

-Many missionaries joined the expedition with the intentions of converting the population of Anosy to Roman Catholicism, which caused several conflicts between Whites and Africans.
+Many missionaries joined the expedition with the intentions of converting the population of Anosy to Roman Catholicism, which caused several conflicts between the colonists and natives.
 In 1663 the prominent French Lazarist Père Étienne was killed along with his accompanying colleagues after Étienne tried to forcibly take some charms off of Manangue's neck.
 The French responded with a six-day campaign against the Mandrare River kingdom.
 A person who had participated in the operation said that the French forces had burned 150 villages in Manangue's land, killing 1,000 soldiers and civilians and taking 4,000 cattle during the six-day campaign.

-The colonists were in such a miserable and unfortunate state, sent into deep poverty and with very large amounts dying from starvation, war, and disease, that some observers commented there was no difference in the way of life between the French and the Africans.
+The colonists were in such a miserable and unfortunate state, sent into deep poverty and with very large amounts dying from starvation, war, and disease, that some observers commented there was no difference in the way of life between the French and the Antanosy.
 Indeed, the colonists, who were almost entirely male, regularly had sex with Antanosy women and fathered several mixed-race children.
-Initially the colonial administration approved of these sexual relationships hoping that they would result in the gradual assimilation of the Africans into European colonists.
+Initially the colonial administration approved of these sexual relationships hoping that they would result in the gradual assimilation of the locals into European colonists.
 The relationships actually had the opposite effect- colonists started speaking the local dialect and even moved into Antanosy villages.
 Despite efforts by missionaries and officials to stop these events from happening, Antanosy wives and concubines soon began to hold vast influence over Fort-Dauphin's society, having sexual relationships with several men including the governor himself (sparking a mutiny in which the governor was held hostage inside his bedroom for six months).